Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 The likely culprit is that your BSP is **too large**.
 Scale it down to a reasonable playable size.

 ## Exception: global_plane_count < MAXIMUM_BSP3D_DEPTH
 The collision BSP's role is to allow efficient lookups of collideable surfaces (e.g. where a projectile will impact) without the game having to test every single surface in the level.
-It does this by recursively organizing all surfaces under a tree of dividing planes, where at each branch the game checks only the surfaces in front or behind the plane.
-The more collision surfaces (triangles) your level has, the more planes are needed to organize them.
-Due to the way planes are chosen, certain shapes like spheres can also exacerbate the issue.
-This assertion failure happens when you reach the limit of dividing planes because your model is too complex.
+It does this by recursively organizing all surfaces under [a tree](~scenario_structure_bsp#tag-field-collision-bsp) of dividing planes, where at each branch the game checks only the surfaces in front or behind the plane.
+The more collision surfaces (triangles) your level has, the more planes are needed to organize them, and at some point a limit is reached.
+There is no precise polygon limit here because the BSP depth depends a lot on the specific layout of your level, but generally this error means your topology is too dense and you need to reduce polygon counts.

+Tool tries to select optimal dividing planes from existing candidate planes in the BSP, namely collideable surfaces and portal planes.
+As a result certain shapes like spheres can exacerbate the depth issue because there's no face you can pick that splits the sphere in half and Tool is forced to build a very deep and unbalanced tree.
+Spherical spaces like this represent the worst case for BSP construction.

 You can attempt to pass the limit using H1A Tool's `-noassert` option, but will probably encounter the error _"Couldn't build leaf map"_ next.
 The best solution is to simplify your geometry and reduce polygon count.
-From the outset of modeling you should also avoid sculpting tools which generate geometry or heavy subdividing.
+From the outset of modeling you should also avoid sculpting tools which generate dense geometry or heavy subdividing.
+If you absolutely need to maintain existing topology, an advanced workflow is introducing candidate plane hints by intentionally placing collision surfaces or portal planes so they optimally split a problematic area.

 ![](max_bsp_depth.mp4)